vstinner/misc/cpython/pep-frozendict.rst

 A new public immutable type ``frozendict`` is added to the ``builtins`` module.

 We expect frozendict to be safe by design, as it prevents any unintended modifications.
-This addition benefits not only CPython’s internal implementation but also third-party authors who can take advantage of a reliable, immutable dictionary type.
+This addition benefits not only CPython’s standard library, but also third-party authors who can take advantage of a reliable, immutable dictionary type.

 Rationale